root-project/root/documentation/users-guide/InputOutput.md

 ### Streamers with Special Additions

-Most of the time you can let `rootcint` generate a `Streamer` for you.
+Most of the time you can let `rootcling` generate a `Streamer` for you.
 However if you want to write your own `Streamer `you can do so.
 For some classes, it may be necessary to execute some code before or after the read or write block in the automatic `Streamer`.
 For example after the